 How to Propagate Poinsettia Seeds

-Remove seeds pods from your plant as soon as they start to brown.
+Remove seed pods from your plant as soon as they start to brown.
 Store the pods in a closed paper bag until the seed pods dry completely.
 When the seeds pop out of the pods, they are ready to plant.

 When you are learning how to propagate poinsettia seeds, you may be surprised by how simple it is.
 The seeds don’t need chilling or any other special treatment.
-Sow each seed just below the surface in moist soil, and keep the pots in a warm place out of direct sun.
+Sow each seed just below the surface in moist soil and keep the pots in a warm place out of direct sun.